 The final calculation of the Payback Obligation for a CMU's Transaction for each MTU t is established based on the combination of all aforementioned elements.
-It can be represented by Figure 9, where the Payback Obligation is calculated as the multiplication of the positive difference between the Reference Price and the Strike Price on the one hand, and the Volume subject to the Payback Obligation on the other.
+It can be represented by Figure 10, where the Payback Obligation is calculated as the multiplication of the positive difference between the Reference Price and the Strike Price on the one hand, and the Volume subject to the Payback Obligation on the other.
 This volume can still be reduced by:

-The proportion of DSM and/or storage capacity of the CMU, as per section 5.3.
+The Availability Ratio and Activation, expressing the amount of capacity that was unavailable due to Forced Outages etc., as per section 5.2 and 5.3, respectively; and The proportion of DSM and/or storage capacity of the CMU, as per section 5.3.

-Figure 9: Determination of the Payback Obligation
+Figure 10: Determination of the Payback Obligation